dtm-labs/en.dtm.pub/docs/guide/e-saga.md

 ![saga_rollback](../imgs/saga_rollback.jpg)

-Here is the thing, forward operation of TransIn branch did nothing and returned a failure, will calling compensate operation of TransIn branch at this point cause the reverse adjustment to go wrong?
+The action of TransIn branch did nothing and returned a failure.
+Will compensation of TransIn branch cause the reverse adjustment to go wrong?

-Don't worry, the preceding subtransaction barrier technique ensures that the TransIn failure is compensated as a null operation if it occurs before the commit, and  is compensated to do opposite adjustment if it occurs after the commit
+Don't worry, the preceding sub-transaction barrier technique ensures that the TransIn failure is compensated as a null operation if error occurs before the commit, and  is compensated to do opposite adjustment if error occurs after the commit

 You can change the TransIn that returns an error after commit.
 ``` Go